 You know your daughter is smart and responsible, but is she old enough to handle the important task of getting to school safely?
 Take these steps before making a decision:

-- Consider her age.
 Although every child is different, children are typically unable to walk across the street by themselves before the age of 10.
 According to the National Highway Traffic Safety Administration, children vary in their readiness to handle traffic situations.
 It is up to the parent to assess the child’s level of responsibility in making the right choices.

-- Talk to her.
 Children learn by example and when you take the time to show her the proper techniques when crossing the street and implement those actions yourself, you teach her what she needs to know.
 Be clear with her about what can happen should she make a mistake.
 Practice the walk with her and pay close attention to what she does and how she handles this enormous responsibility.
 Taking these steps can help you make the right choice.